lidiamayor/MachineLearning-project/README.md

 ## Project Description

 The goal of this project is to demonstrate a complete data prediction process using Machine Learning algorithms, from data exploration and cleaning to visualization, model training, and evaluation.
-Class balancing techniques, such as SMOTE, are applied to improve the performance of the models in imbalanced datasets.
+Class balancing techniques, such as SMOTE and SMOTEENN, are applied in an attempt to improve the performance of the models in imbalanced datasets.

 The dataset used contains medical and demographic information of patients, with features such as age, glucose level, hypertension, among others, and the main goal is to predict whether a patient will have a stroke based on these characteristics.

 The project is divided into two main parts:

 1. **Analysis without class balancing:** Initially, models are trained using the original dataset, which has a significant class imbalance.
-2. **Analysis using SMOTE:** We then apply the SMOTE oversampling technique to balance the classes and retrain the models, comparing the results.
+2. **Analysis using SMOTE and SMOTEENN:** We then apply the SMOTE and SMOTEENN oversampling techniques to balance the classes and retrain the models, comparing the results.

 ## Dataset